 - To switch on the Volumetric fog, go to the Render Settings and under Environment click on the menu to the right of Atmosphere.
 Choose Atmosphere Volume.
 It should then appear in the attribute editor.
 Now is a good time to start an IPR.
 Change the color to a dull yellow and lower the density value of the fog to something that looks more subtle.
 Try lowering the Attenuation value slightly.
 This will give a gradual falloff of the fog over distance.
 To reduce the overall effect of the volume fog in the scene, try lowering the value of the default Camera Contribution.
 Changing these values will reduce or increase the brightness of the fog in the scene.

 - We can use a light filter called the Ai Barndoor to gain more control on the effect of the spot light and how the volumetric fog reacts in the scene.
 In the attribute editor for the spot light, scroll down to Light Filters and from the Add filter menu, choose Ai BarnDoor.

 - This Barndoor filter introduces four barndoor flaps.
 Each barndoor flap has three parameters.
 The first two parameters position the two ends of the flap across the face of the light.
 The third parameter (Edge) controls the softness of the edge.
 In this situation, closing the Right Bottom and Right Edge of the barn door helps to give a harder edge to the volumetric fog light beams.

-- Create another Ai Standard and assign it to the floor.
-Assign file maps to the Diffuse Color, the Specular and the Bump map.
+- Create another Standard Surface shader and assign it to the floor.
+Assign file maps to the Base Color, the Specular and the Bump map.
 Increasing the Specular Weight to around 0.3 will give the appearance that the floor is shiny.
 Increasing the Roughness will blur the reflections in the floor and give a more natural appearance.
 Try using a low value like 0.2.

 Opaque disabled for glass geometry